itzabhimaji/MINIPROJECT/README.md

 #### Tasks
 ✅ *Sensor Selection & Integration*
-- Choose sensors for *Nitrogen, Sulfur, Oxygen, Moisture, pH, and Temperature*.
+- Choose sensors for *Nitrogen, Oxygen, Moisture, pH, and Temperature*.
 - Interface sensors with a *Microcontroller (ESP32, Arduino, or Raspberry Pi)*.
 - Ensure proper *power supply and weatherproof casing*.